 Notes

-- *You can also just flip the turkey back over and press down where the knob is located, pressing hard enough to break that part and being able to lay the bird out flat.
+- *Knob: You can also just flip the turkey back over and press down where the knob is located, pressing hard enough to break that part and be able to lay the bird out flat.

-- *Since the leg meat is towards the outside of the turkey it will naturally cook to a high temperature than the breast meat.
+- *Dark Meat: Since the leg meat is towards the outside of the turkey it will naturally cook to a higher temperature than the breast meat.

-- Nutrition info based on a 12lb turkey.
+- Nutrition info based on a 12lb turkey and is an estimate.

 Lisa says